Chrisyhjiang/visa-assessor/DESIGN.md

    - Medium: $150,000 to $350,000
    - High: More than $350,000
 3. **Pattern Recognition**: Identifies salary patterns with or without specific amounts

+This is still a bit buggy.

+### Multilingual Processing

+The system handles CVs in multiple languages through:

+1. **Native Language Processing**: Qwen2.5-0.5B processes text in its original language without translation
+2. **Cross-lingual Understanding**: The model can understand concepts across languages (e.g., recognizing "Prix" in French as an award)
+3. **Language Detection**: Automatically detects the CV language to apply appropriate processing
+4. **Multilingual Keyword Recognition**: Domain-specific keywords are recognized across languages
+5. **Consistent Scoring**: Maintains consistent evaluation standards regardless of CV language
+6. **Cross-lingual Knowledge Retrieval**: BGE embeddings match relevant knowledge base entries even when the CV and knowledge base are in different languages

+This capability is particularly valuable for O-1A visa applicants, who often come from diverse linguistic backgrounds.

 ## Limitations and Future Improvements